Dilansadanjanaco/Lam-Blockchain/README.md

 # Lam-Blockchain
-LamChain – A secure, scalable, and decentralized blockchain for everyone.
-This repo includes source code, smart contracts, docs, and tools for LamChain — a fast, user-friendly blockchain built with proof-of-stake consensus, transparency, and ease of use for developers, businesses, and communities.
+LamChain is a secure, scalable, and decentralized blockchain for everyone.
+This repository includes:
+ * Source code
+ * Smart contracts
+ * Documentation
+ * Tools
+LamChain is a fast, user-friendly blockchain built with:
+ * Proof-of-stake consensus
+ * Transparency
+ * Ease of use for developers, businesses, and communities.